cargodog/sorcerer/README.md

 # 🧙‍♂️ Sorcerer - The Magical AI Orchestrator

-> *"The old sorcerer himself was not present to watch over his apprentice..."*
+> *"The old sorcerer himself was not present to watch over his agent..."*

 An orchestration tool for managing AI agents.
-Sorcerer lets you spawn, manage, and communicate with Claude AI agents running in isolated containers, and orchestrate them to collaborate on collaborative tasks.
-An agent may be allowed to take over orchestration for fully automated problem solving, but the sorcerer should keep an eye on his apprentice, lest he relearn old lessons.
+Sorcerer lets you spawn, manage, and manage agents running in isolated containers, and orchestrate them to collaborate on collaborative tasks.
+An agent may be allowed to take over orchestration for fully automated problem solving, but the sorcerer should keep an eye on his agent, lest he relearn old lessons.

 <div align="center">